For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 student loan repayment.

-How to choose a 529 plan
+How to choose the right 529 plan for you

 1. You can invest in any state's 529 plan, but you may want to start exploring your state's offering—you may get particular tax advantages or residency benefits.